Alexander Antelme KC is joint Head of Chambers.

 - Crofton v NHSLA – Alex was led by John Grace QC in this leading Court of Appeal authority on the public funding of care and its relevance to personal injury actions.

 Alex handles all aspects of personal injury work for both claimants and defendants.
 He is instructed where there are difficult causation or quantification issues including competing medical causes (negligent and non-negligent).
-He often acts where his expertise in clinical negligence, product liability and property damage are relevant.
+He often acts where his expertise in clinical negligence, product liability, group litigation and property damage are relevant.

 He has particular experience of fatal accident claims including cases where the deceased are very high earners and where the cases have an international element.
 He has reputation for taking a fair but rigorous approach to the assessment of cases.

-Alex was nominated for Personal Injury and Clinical Negligence ‘Silk of the Year’ for the Legal 500 Awards 2017.
+Alex is ranked as a leading silk in both Chambers and Partners and the Legal 500.
+He was nominated as Personal Injury and Clinical Negligence ‘Silk of the Year’ by the Legal 500 in 2017.

-- The Grenfell Tower Litigation (2020) – Alex is retained in relation to civil claims arising out of the Grenfell Tower fire.
-It is anticipated that in the region of 1,000 claims will be advanced for personal injuries.
+- The Grenfell Tower Litigation (2022) – Alex is retained in relation to civil claims arising out of the Grenfell Tower It is anticipated that in the region of 1,000 claims will be advanced for personal injuries.

 - AXW v Boultons of Shropshire (2018) – The Claimant was injured in a road traffic accident as an infant but the consequences of his brain injury only became apparent in his late teens.
 The case was complicated by the Claimant’s residence in Hong Kong which gave rise to issues of the appropriate local quantification using Hong Kong experts and included argument over the relevant discount rate.
 The case was compromised.